ONEARMY/community-platform/packages/documentation/docs/Backend Development/firebase-emulator.md

 ### Improving it

 You can improve the seed data by making changes via the application or Firebase user interface, exporting the data, and making a pull request.
-This will help make development and testing easier for you and others in the future.
+This will help make development and testing easier for you and others.

 1. Get the container name using `docker ps`.

 2. Run the export script:

 ```
-docker exec -it <container_name> /app/export.js
+docker exec -it <container_name> /app/containerization/export.cjs
 ```

-3. Transfer the data from the container to your machine:
+3. Transfer the data from the container to your host machine:

 ```
-docker cp <container_name>:/app/dump ./functions/data/
+docker cp <container_name>:/app/dump ./whatever
 ```

-4. Delete the current `emulator` folder.

-5. Rename the `dump` folder to `emulator`.

-6. But note, each folder in the export must be checked into Git.
+4. Then replace the content of `./containerization/data` with it.
+But note, each folder in the export must be checked into Git.
 If not, this will cause problems when the emulator tries to start.
-By default, Git does not track empty folders, so you must force it to track it by adding a .gitkeep file to the folder.
+By default, Git does not track empty folders, so you must force it to track it by adding a `.gitkeep` file to the folder.

 ## Function development

 ### Writing functions code

-The emulator binds to the `./functions/dist` folder so that changes made will be reflected in the emulator.
-On Linux these changes should be picked up immediately.
-On Windows the changes are not always detected and may require spinning the emulator down and then starting back up.
+When you make changes to the functions code, this is shared to the container and then the emulator.
+These changes should be picked up almost immediately.

 ### Invoking functions